frayer/amzn-bedrock-demo/README.md

 # Amazon Bedrock Demo

-This is a demo of using Amazon Bedrock's Nova agent to answer questions about stock prices using locally mocked data.
+Demo of using Amazon's Nova model to create a basic Agent using locally mocked data.

 # Running the demo